ameicler/servier-challenge/README.md

 _________________________________________________________________
 ```

-This time, the model achieves a poor accuracy of 71% on the test set after a few epochs.
-In order to improve this performance, we could try some augmentation techniques (in addition to existing horizontal/vertical flip), retrain the model from scratch (not only the top layers), address class imbalance, etc.
+This time, the model achieves 82.56% on the test set after a few epochs.
+In order to improve this performance, we could try some augmentation techniques (in addition to existing horizontal/vertical flip), retrain the model from scratch (not only the top layers), address class imbalance, test different hyperparameters, etc.

 One can note than in order to train and evaluate this model, an extra step of saving molecules image (based on SMILE string) is needed.